NYU Stern School of Business

 What is the tuition for NYU Stern's MBA program?

 The tuition for NYU Stern's MBA program is $84,180 per year.
 The total cost of the NYU Stern MBA program is $126,874 per year; this includes budgeted living expenses.

 How hard is it to get into NYU Stern's MBA program?

-The acceptance rate for NYU Stern is 29%.
+The acceptance rate for NYU Stern varies.
+For the class entering in 2022, the NYU Stern acceptance rate was 27%.
+For the class entering in 2023, the NYU Stern acceptance rate was 31%.
 It is important to consider the acceptance rate in the context of the student profile of those who are admitted.
-For example the average GMAT score is 721.
+For example the latest class's average GMAT score is 732.

 What is the average GMAT score for admission to NYU Stern's MBA program?

 The average GMAT score for the incoming class at NYU Stern is 732.
 The GMAT middle 80% range is 700 to 760.